Jacksonville, Florida: Media and technology

-The Florida Times-Union is the major daily newspaper in Jacksonville and the First Coast.
+The Florida Times-Union is the major daily broadsheet newspaper in the State of Florida, headquartered in Jacksonville.
 Jacksonville.com is its official website.
-The Financial News & Daily Record is a daily paper focused on the business and legal communities.
+The Jacksonville Daily Record is also a daily broadsheet newspaper specialized for the business and legal communities.
 Weekly papers include the Jacksonville Business Journal, an American City Business Journals publication focused on business news, Folio Weekly, the city's chief alternative weekly, and The Florida Star and the Jacksonville Free Press, two weeklies catering to African Americans.
 Jax4Kids, a monthly newspaper, caters to parents.
 EU Jacksonville is a monthly entertainment magazine.
-The Coastal is a local online magazine that also publishes a quarterly paper edition.
+The Coastal is also a local magazine that is only online that also publishes a quarterly paper edition.

-Jacksonville is the 47th-largest local television market in the United States.
-Despite its large population, Jacksonville has always been a medium-sized market because the surrounding suburbs and rural areas are not much larger than the city.
-It is served by television stations affiliated with major American networks including WTLV 12 (NBC) and its sister station WJXX 25 (ABC), WJAX-TV 47 (CBS) and WFOX-TV 30 (Fox; with MyNetworkTV/MeTV on DT2), which operates WJAX-TV under a joint sales and shared services agreement, WJCT 7 (PBS), and WCWJ 17 (CW).
+When it comes to broadcast media, as of 2023, Jacksonville was considered the 47th-largest local television market in the United States.
+Despite its large population, Jacksonville has always been a small-to-medium-sized market because of population trends towards suburban and once-traditionally rural areas around Duval County, Florida.
+They are served by television stations affiliated with major American networks including but not limited to: WTLV 12 (NBC) and its sister station WJXX 25 (ABC), WJAX-TV 47 (CBS) and WFOX-TV 30 (Fox; with MyNetworkTV/MeTV on DT2), which operates WJAX-TV under a joint sales and shared services agreement, WJCT 7 (PBS), and WCWJ 17 (CW).
 WJXT 4, WCWJ's sister station, is a former longtime CBS affiliate that turned independent in 2002.